flet-dev/website/docs/create/custom-controls.md

 ## Composite controls

-Composite custom controls inherit from container controls such as `Column`, `Row`, `Stack` etc. to combine multiple Flet controls.
+Composite custom controls inherit from container controls such as `Column`, `Row`, `Stack` or even `View` to combine multiple Flet controls.
 The example below is a `Task` control that can be used in a To-Do app:

 ```python
 import flet as ft